bugggggggg/bugggggggg.github.io/_posts/2024-03-25-literature-view-p1.md

 The wikiHow dataset contains a high-level goal (how to do something) accompanied by interleaved images and text representing the steps.

 the task in the paper is to match the goal with images.

+### 202405
+**LLaVAR: Enhanced Visual Instruction Tuning for Text-Rich Image Understanding**

+Select text-rich images from laion.
+Use "ocr result", "caption" as context to generate QA pairs with GPT-4.
+Fine-tune llava